Newman & George Eliot

 On the surface, John Henry Newman (1801-1890), the Catholic Cardinal, and George Eliot (1819-1880), the agnostic novelist Mary Anne Evans, might be thought to share little in common: Newman the towering figure of nineteenth-century religious orthodoxy, Eliot a leading intellectual voice of secular realism.
 Yet there is an intellectual kinship despite their religious divide.
 Eliot, who had abandoned her evangelical faith for rationalism, nevertheless found Newman’s account of his religious conversion of profound interest.
 She said of the Apologia Pro Vita Sua that it had a “breathtaking” quality, replete with psychological depth and commitment to the following of conscience.

 When Newman published the Apologia in 1864, it was a cultural sensation.
-Moved by its sincerity, Eliot recognized in its writer a man who took the problem of belief seriously.
+Moved by its sincerity, Eliot recognised in its writer a man who took the problem of belief seriously.
 Both of them were writers concerned with the “inward life”, Newman in his sermons and spiritual writings and Eliot in her focus on human sympathy and moral complexity.
 For Eliot, Newman represented the highest form of religious feeling, one based not on blind acceptance of dogma but on a rigorous, personal search for truth.
 She respected Newman because “he is a man who has lived a life of thought”.

 References to Newman are found in George Eliot’s private letters and journals.
-They reveal her diligent reading of Newman.
-In a letter Eliot wrote to her friend Sara Hennell on July 13, 1864, just as she had finished reading the Apologia, she confides “I have been reading Newman’s Apologia pro Vita Sua with such absorbing interest that I found it impossible to forsake the book until I had finished it… it mainly affects me as the revelation of a life – how different in form from one’s own, yet with how close a fellowship in its needs and burthens – I mean spiritual needs and burthens.”
+They reveal her diligent reading.
+In a letter Eliot wrote to her friend Sara Hennell on 13 July 1864, just as she had finished reading the Apologia, she confides “I have been reading Newman’s Apologia pro Vita Sua with such absorbing interest that I found it impossible to forsake the book until I had finished it… it mainly affects me as the revelation of a life – how different in form from one’s own, yet with how close a fellowship in its needs and burthens – I mean spiritual needs and burthens.”

-Newman’s references to Eliot are more indirect but ascertain that he was a reader of her fiction.
+Newman’s references to Eliot are less direct but nevertheless ascertain that he was a reader of her fiction.
 Eliot’s works were frequently discussed in the intellectual circles he influenced.
 He encouraged his students at the Oratory School to read good novels.
+In addition to Scenes from Clerical Life (1857), he is recorded as having read Adam Bede (1859) and Middlemarch (1871).
+He was braced by her realism and her ability to portray matters concerning the human soul.

-Ultimately any comparison between Newman and Casaubon breaks down into an ironic contrast between virility and sterility.
+Ultimately any comparison of Newman with Casaubon breaks down into an ironic contrast between virility and sterility.
 Newman’s goal is to find a living truth that guides the soul; Casaubon’s goal is to finish a book that organises dead facts.
 Newman’s legacy is his Apologia; Casaubon’s legacy is a pile of disorganised notebooks.
 Newman is a man with many friends and followers.
 Casaubon is utterly isolated, even from his wife Dorothea.
 Newman engaged with the scientific philosophy of his day.
 Casaubon is ignorant of modern German scholarship.
 Casaubon is what happens when you take Newman’s scholarly rigour and historical focus but remove human relationships and intellectual flexibility.
-While Newman’s Essay on the Development of Christian Doctrine (1845) traced a dynamic, evolving understanding of tradition, Casaubon’s intended Key to All Mythologies is a tomb.
-He stayed in the library so long that he forgot that the world, and his wife, existed.
+While Newman’s Essay on the Development of Christian Doctrine (1845) traces a dynamic, evolving understanding of tradition, Casaubon’s intended Key to All Mythologies is a tomb.
+He studied in the library so long that he forgot that the world, and his wife, existed.

 Newman found Middlemarch to be less attractive than Eliot’s earlier novels.
-He struggled to get through Middlemarch.
+He struggled to get through it.
 In a letter to a friend, he admitted that he found it “tedious” and difficult to finish.
-The density of the provincial detail exhausted him.
-Eliot’s “religion of humanity”, her secularized morality, was to him somewhat hollow, because it was separated from a living faith in a living God; for Eliot, moral sense was all about human sympathy.
+The density of the provincial detail discouraged him.
+Eliot’s “religion of humanity”, her secularised morality, was to him somewhat hollow, because it was separated from a living faith in a living God; for Eliot, moral sense was simply about human sympathy.
 To Newman Middlemarch lacked a “heart” or a clear spiritual centre, despite its narrative brilliance.
-His reaction to another later novel, Daniel Deronda (1876) was more sympathetic.
-Indeed, he described Daniel Deronda as “a wonderful book”, despite being critical of its being awkwardly structured around the character of Gwendoline Harlech as English and Daniel as Jewish.
-He was moved by the character of Daniel as a man who had undergone a massive, socially difficult religious conversion in a quest for identity and the idea of a national religious calling.

 In Chapter 17 of Adam Bede Eliot pauses the story to explain her philosophy of realism.
 Art should not merely depict heroic or perfect people, but the common and coarse people too.